← Environmental Law Center← Centro de Derecho Ambiental

 Full documentDocumento completo

-With the approval of Ana Lorena Brenes Esquivel, Procuradora General de la República, we respond to your official letter No. BPP-QJM-210-03 dated October 29, 2003, in which you request that, "for the purpose of studying the actions that may be necessary to rescue from deforestation the aquifer recharge zones of the northern part of Heredia and due to the importance represented by these water sources from which the cities of Heredia, Alajuela and part of San José are supplied," you be advised "whether the Legislative Decree LXV of July 30, 1888, is currently in force…".
+With the approval of Ana Lorena Brenes Esquivel, Attorney General of the Republic, we respond to your official communication No. BPP-QJM-210-03 dated October 29, 2003, in which you request that, "for the purpose of studying such actions as may be necessary to rescue from deforestation the aquifer recharge zones of the northern part of Heredia and due to the importance represented by these water sources that supply the cities of Heredia, Alajuela, and part of San José", we indicate to you "whether Legislative Decree LXV of July 30, 1888, is currently in force…".

-Prior to answering your question, allow us to point out that Article 4 of our Organic Law No. 6815 of September 27, 1982, provides certain admissibility requirements that must be observed in advisory requests submitted to this Procuraduría, which, we clarify in advance, do not apply to the Asamblea Legislativa for reasons that will be seen.
+Before answering your question, allow us to indicate that Article 4 of our Organic Law No. 6815 of September 27, 1982, provides for certain admissibility requirements that must be observed in consultative proceedings raised before this Attorney General's Office, the same which, we clarify beforehand, do not apply to the Legislative Assembly for reasons that will be seen.

-In that regard, the first paragraph of said rule provides: "The organs of the Public Administration, through the heads of the different administrative levels, may consult the technical-legal criterion of the Procuraduría, and must, in each case, accompany the opinion of the respective legal advisory office."
-From the foregoing, it is clear that, to request the legal criterion of this Procuraduría, the corresponding consultation must be submitted by the head of a public institution, and the opinion of the respective legal advisory office must be attached.
+In that sense, the first paragraph of said provision states: "The bodies of the Public Administration, through the heads of the different administrative levels, may consult the technical-legal criteria of the Attorney General's Office, and must, in each case, accompany the opinion of the respective legal advisory office."
+From the foregoing, it is clear that, in order to request the legal criteria of this Attorney General's Office, the corresponding consultation must be raised by the head of a public institution, as well as that the opinion of the respective legal advisory office be attached.

-Likewise, and in the case of the Costa Rican Legal Information System, it is necessary to emphasize that its actions are governed strictly by the Principle of Legality, which orders the public entity to carry out the functions indicated by a preceding norm.
-Currently, there is no legal norm whatsoever that orders, permits, or at least facilitates the possibility for the National System of Current Legislation of the Procuraduría General de la República to certify legal norms, as this is not a legally established possibility.
-For the arguments presented, our response must have the character of a "legal opinion," that is, of a non-binding nature for the entity that has requested the pronouncement.
+Likewise, and in the case of the Costa Rican Legal Information System, it is necessary to emphasize that its actions are strictly governed by the Principle of Legality, which orders the public entity to carry out the functions indicated by a preceding provision.
+Currently, there is no legal provision whatsoever that orders, permits, or at least facilitates the possibility for the National System of Legislation in Force of the Attorney General's Office of the Republic to certify legal provisions, as this is not a legally established possibility.
+For the reasons stated, our response must be in the nature of a "legal opinion," that is, non-binding for the entity that has requested the pronouncement.

-The entity that could certify the content, current validity, and certain modifications of a legal norm, particularly norms of constitutional rank, laws, and international conventions duly approved by Costa Rica, should be the Asamblea Legislativa itself.
+The entity that could certify the content, validity, and accurate modifications of a legal provision, particularly provisions of constitutional rank, laws, and international agreements duly approved by Costa Rica, should be the Legislative Assembly itself.

-Notwithstanding the foregoing, and with the desire to collaborate with such an important Branch of the Republic, and dealing with an issue that is of utmost importance for the entire population, such as the protection of our water resources, we have allowed ourselves to pronounce on the doubt in question, with the warning, once again, that this is not a binding opinion or an official certification of norms, given the reasons set forth above regarding the principle of administrative legality, but rather is an investigation, legal analysis, and exegesis of the corresponding texts, especially taking into account that the law whose current validity is questioned dates from 1888.
+Notwithstanding the foregoing, and with the desire to collaborate with such an important Branch of the Republic and dealing with an issue that is of utmost importance for the entire population, such as the protection of our water resources, we have taken the liberty to rule on the doubt in question, with the warning, once again, that this is not a binding opinion nor an official certification of provisions, given the reasons set forth above, referring to the principle of administrative legality, but rather it concerns an investigation, legal analysis, and exegesis of the corresponding texts, especially considering that the law, whose validity is questioned, dates from 1888.

-LXV "Whereas the conservation of the mountains in which the streams and springs (manantiales) that supply water to the province of Heredia and a part of that of Alajuela have their origin is of public utility,
+LXV "Whereas the conservation of the mountains in which the streams and springs (manantiales) that supply water to the province of Heredia and a part of that of Alajuela is of public utility,

 DECREES:

 Art.
-1°— A zone of land two kilometers wide, on one side and the other of the summit of the mountain known as Montaña del Volcán de Barba, from the hill called el Zurquí to the one known as Concordia, is declared inalienable, whether said zone is national or municipal property.
+1.— A zone of land two kilometers wide is declared inalienable, on both sides of the summit of the mountain known by the name of Mountain of the Barba Volcano, from the hill called Zurquí to the one known by the name of Concordia, whether said zone is national or municipal property.

 Art.
-2°— The Executive Branch is authorized to increase or decrease the extent of the zone referred to in the previous article if, after carrying out the respective reconnaissance through a scientific commission, it deems it convenient to modify it in the manner that said commission indicates."
-As read in the recital of the transcribed norm, already at that time (one hundred fifteen years ago), awareness arose of the imperative need to protect a zone in which, even today, the water springs (nacientes) are located that supply the inhabitants of the provinces of Heredia and Alajuela and, as is well indicated, part of San José.
-Proof of this is the request made before Congress in 1888 for it to issue the law transcribed above:
+2.— The Executive Branch is authorized to increase or decrease the extension of the zone referred to in the previous article if, after carrying out the respective reconnaissance by means of a scientific commission, it deems it convenient to modify it in the manner that said commission indicates."
+As is read in the recital of the transcribed provision, already at that time (one hundred and fifteen years ago) there was awareness of the pressing need to protect an area in which, even today, the water springs (nacientes) that supply the inhabitants of the provinces of Heredia and Alajuela and, as is well indicated, part of San José, are located.
+Proof of this is the request made before Congress in 1888, for it to issue the law transcribed above:

-"…Requests, from the Sovereign Congress, to issue a provision that declares inalienable and non-cultivatable the crests of the mountains of National or Municipal uncultivated lands, where the sources that form the rivers that supply drinking water to the populations of the Province have their origin.
+"…Requests, of the Sovereign Congress, the issuance of a provision declaring inalienable and uncultivable the crests of the mountains of National or Municipal vacant lands, where the sources that form the rivers that supply drinking water to the towns of the Province originate.

-Regarding the problem of water as a natural resource, the author Carlos Blanco Lozano in his work "La tutela del agua a través del derecho penal," states:
+Regarding the problem of water as a natural resource, the author Carlos Blanco Lozano, in his work "The Protection of Water through Criminal Law," states:

-"Day by day the need for the liquid element increases… as a consequence of the progressive development that, both in industrialized countries and, to a lesser extent, in Third World countries, has been taking place.
-But the immediate hydrological availabilities with which to face such growing demand are only the same as in the past or even less, since the very renewability of the resource, through the hydrological cycle, has been affected by the hand of man" "(BLANCO LOZANO, Carlos, La Tutela del agua a través del Derecho Penal.
+"Day by day the need for this liquid element increases… as a consequence of the progressive development that is taking place both in industrialized countries and, to a lesser extent, in those of the Third World.
+But the immediate hydrological availability to meet such growing demand turns out to be only the same as yesteryear or even less, since the renewability of the resource itself, through the hydrological cycle, has been affected by the hand of man" "(BLANCO LOZANO, Carlos, The Protection of Water through Criminal Law.
 Editorial JB José Maria Bosch, First Edition, Barcelona, 2000, p.
 31).

-"Adequate management of water resources is fundamental for the economic and social development of the country, especially to promote the conservation of forests, biodiversity, and to maintain the quantity and quality of the aquifers.
-For this reason, the legal system must provide for effective norms and procedures that preserve the quality of the resource, and that in turn prevent and punish harmful conduct."
-Aware of the problem stated, we will undertake the pertinent study to establish the current validity of the norm consulted, taking into account that there are subsequent norms that regulated the same matter, which leads us to the need to analyze them in detail, in order to establish the possibility of a tacit repeal, or the reaffirmation of the interest in protecting the water resource over time.
+"The proper management of water resources is fundamental for the economic and social development of the country, especially to promote forest conservation, biodiversity, and to maintain the quantity and quality of the aquifers.
+That is why the legal system must provide for effective provisions and procedures that preserve the quality of the resource, and that in turn prevent and sanction harmful conduct" Aware of the stated problem, we will undertake the relevant study to establish the validity of the provision consulted, considering that there are subsequent provisions that regulated the same matter, which leads us to the need to analyze them in detail, in order to establish the assumption of an implied repeal, or else the reaffirmation of the interest in protecting the water resource, over time.

-II.- REGARDING THE POSSIBLE REPEAL OF DECREE LAW No. LXV OF JULY 28, 1988 Before getting to the specific point, it is appropriate to refer to the issue of the repeal of laws.
+LXV OF JULY 28, 1888 Before going to the specific point, it is convenient to refer to the matter of repeal of laws.

-Legal norms may cease to be in force by virtue of a later norm or repealing norm, which must have a rank equal to or higher than the one it repeals.
-The phenomenon may also occur due to annulment when, in our case, the Sala Constitucional exercises constitutional control over them.
-In our Legal System, the repeal of law is regulated in the final paragraph of Article 129 of the Political Constitution, which indicates: "… The law is not abrogated nor repealed except by a later one…".
-Likewise, Article 8 of the Civil Code in this regard points out: "… Laws are only repealed by later ones, and against their observance, disuse nor custom or contrary practice can be alleged.
-The repeal shall have the scope that is expressly provided and shall also extend to everything that in the new law, on the same matter, is incompatible with the previous one.
-The simple repeal of a law does not restore validity to those that it had repealed…" (emphasis added).
+Legal provisions may cease to be in force by virtue of a subsequent provision or repealing provision, which must have a rank equal to or higher than the one it repeals.
+The phenomenon may also occur by annulment, when, in our case, the Constitutional Chamber exercises constitutionality control over them.
+In our Legal System, the repeal of the law is regulated in the final paragraph of Article 129 of the Political Constitution, which indicates "… The law is neither abrogated nor repealed except by a subsequent one…".
+Also, Article 8 of the Civil Code in this regard states "… Laws are only repealed by subsequent ones and against their observance, disuse nor custom or practice to the contrary may be alleged.
+The repeal shall have the scope expressly provided and shall also extend to everything that in the new law, on the same matter, is incompatible with the previous one.
+By the simple repeal of a law, the ones it had repealed do not regain force…" (emphasis added).

-Thus, we have two types of repeal: express repeal, that is, one in which the new norm specifically and in detail indicates which laws the repeal falls upon and, therefore, the cessation of their validity.
-The validity of the norm should not be confused with its efficacy, since the first refers to the obligatory nature of the law, its subsistence over time, while the second refers to the applicability or suitability to regulate the cases normed in it, so that, even when the norm is repealed, its efficacy may extend to situations that arose under its validity.
+Thus, we have that there are two types of repeal: express repeal, that is, that in which the new provision specifically and in detail indicates which laws the repeal falls upon and therefore the cessation of their validity.
+The validity of the provision should not be confused with its efficacy, as the first refers to the obligatory nature of the law, its subsistence in the elapsed time, while the second refers to the applicability or suitability to regulate the cases normed therein, so that, even when the provision is repealed, its efficacy may extend to situations that arose under its validity.

-The other type of repeal refers to tacit repeal, in which the object of the repeal is not directly and explicitly identified, but arises from the incompatibility that occurs between the later norm and the previous one (normative antinomy), a precept contained in Article 8 of the Civil Code (text highlighted in bold), cited above; or, when the new law integrally regulates the subject matter of the previous law.
+The other type of repeal refers to implied repeal, in which the object of repeal is not directly and explicitly identified, but arises from the incompatibility that occurs between the subsequent provision and the previous one (normative antinomy), a precept contained in Article 8 of the Civil Code (text highlighted in bold), cited above; or, when the new law comprehensively regulates the subject matter of the previous law.

-Regarding tacit repeal, the author Luis María Diez Picazo in his work "La Derogación de las Leyes" indicates:
+Regarding implied repeal, the author Luis María Diez Picazo in his work "The Repeal of Laws" states:

-Generally, when creating a new law, a final clause is indicated stating that "this norm repeals all previous ones that oppose it," which makes it necessary, in order to establish a tacit repeal, to carry out an evaluation and interpretation of each and every one of the regulated assumptions, in order to conclude if the new provisions effectively oppose the old ones or vice versa.
-Generally, this task is carried out, a posteriori, by the Judge or the jurist when faced with the need for its application, although of course it is expected that it is the legislator himself, a priori, who executes such work, so that both judges and legal operators do not fall into the temptation of mistakenly interpreting the spirit of the norm.
+Generally, when creating a new law, a final provision is indicated stating that "this provision repeals all previous ones that oppose it," which makes it necessary, in order to establish an implied repeal, to carry out an assessment and interpretation of each and every one of the regulated assumptions, in order to conclude whether the new provisions indeed oppose the old ones or vice versa.
+Generally, this task is carried out, a posteriori, by the Judge or the jurist when faced with the need for its application, although it is of course expected that it is the legislator himself, a priori, who executes said work, so that both judges and legal operators do not fall into the temptation of erroneously interpreting the spirit of the provision.

 On the subject of repeal, opinion C-246-01 of September 17, 2001, indicated:

-"In matters of repeals, the doctrine has pointed out that when the Law provides that the previous law is repealed insofar as it opposes the repealing law, one is in the presence of a tacit repeal and not an express one.
-This is because, as normally happens with tacit repeal, it will be necessary for the operator to carry out a task of interpretation in order to determine if there is an opposition between one norm and the other.
-Specifically, if there is normative antinomy, that is, incompatibility between norms.
+"In matters of repeals, the doctrine has indicated that when the Law provides that the previous law is repealed in what opposes the repealing one, one is in the presence of an implied repeal and not an express one.
+This is because, as normally happens with implied repeal, it will be necessary for the operator to carry out an interpretive task in order to determine if there is an opposition between one provision and another.
+Specifically, if there is normative antinomy, that is, incompatibility between provisions.

-There is antinomy between norms when two provisions regulate the same point or matter in a contradictory manner.
-The content of both norms is incompatible in relation to the same factual assumption.
-The effects of both provisions exclude each other, making it legally impossible to apply both while retaining the effects of each one."
-It would be highly convenient for the national interests and for the health of the Costa Rican Legal System that these lines and technical recommendations on the way in which legislation should be enacted were taken into account and applied by legislators, as a way to greatly purify the legislation that governs us.
+Normative antinomy exists when two provisions regulate the same point or matter in a contradictory manner.
+The content of both provisions is incompatible in relation to the same factual assumption.
+The effects of both provisions exclude each other, making the application of both legally impossible, with the permanence of the effects of each one."
+It would be highly convenient for national interests and for the health of the Costa Rican Legal System that these lines and technical recommendations on the way legislation should be made be taken into account and applied by the legislators, as a way to greatly purify the legislation that governs us.

-Having set forth the two existing types of repeal, we will refer to the substance of the matter.
+Having outlined the two types of existing repeal, we will refer to the substance of the matter.

-"Article 9.- Neither may the lands situated in a zone of two thousand meters around the edges of the Irazú and Poás volcanoes and the neighboring Lagoon of the latter be alienated, nor those situated in a zone two kilometers wide on one side and the other of the summit of the mountain of the Barba volcano, from the Cerro Zurquí to that of Concordia."
-(The highlighting is not in the text).
+"Article 9.- Neither may the lands situated in a zone of two thousand meters around the edges of the Irazú and Poás volcanoes and of the Lagoon neighboring the latter, nor those situated in a zone of two kilometers wide on both sides of the summit of the mountain of the Barba volcano, from Cerro Zurquí to that of Concordia, be alienated."
+(The highlighting is not from the text).

-"Article 11.- The State shall conserve the necessary domain over the lands indispensable for the use of hydraulic forces."
-As is well highlighted, the 1939 Ley de Terrenos Baldíos again regulated the special protection contemplated in Decree Law No. LXV of 1888.
-With the difference that it establishes the impossibility of alienation of the zone under analysis, and the previous norm established its inalienability.
+"Article 11.- The State shall conserve the necessary domain over the lands indispensable for the utilization of hydraulic forces."
+As is well highlighted, the Law of Vacant Lands of 1939 again regulated the special protection contemplated in Decree-Law No. LXV of 1888.
+With the difference that it establishes the impossibility of alienation of the area under analysis, and the previous provision established the inalienability of the same.
 The foregoing leads us to analyze one and the other term.

-In civil law, it is said that things or goods are inalienable that, although they may be of private property, or are even already of private property, cannot be the object of a contract transferring ownership, although they may be the object of other types of contracts (www.leyesnet.com/diccionario.asp).
+In civil law, it is said that things or goods are inalienable which, although they may be of private property, or which are even already private property, cannot be the object of a contract transferring ownership, even though they may be the object of other types of contracts (www.leyesnet.com/diccionario.asp).
 On the other hand, alienation is understood as the legal act by virtue of which a person transmits to another or others the ownership of a thing or a right that belongs to them (www.lexjuridica.com/diccionario.php).

-Guillermo Cabanellas, in his "Diccionario Enciclopédico de Derecho Usual," defines the word "inenajenable" as "inalienable," that is, as synonyms.
-Regarding "inalienabilidad," he indicates: "quality of that which is not susceptible to alienation," and also defines inalienable as: "In general when it is not possible to alienate, due to a natural obstacle or express precepts, be they conventional or legal…in the civil sphere.
-Inalienable are things that are outside of commerce and, in general, all those whose ownership cannot be transferred to another, except in the cases and with the formalities prescribed by the laws."
+Guillermo Cabanellas, in his "Encyclopedic Dictionary of Usual Law" defines the word "inenajenable" [unenalienable] as "inalienable," that is, as synonyms.
+Regarding "inalienability" he indicates: "quality of that which is not susceptible of alienation," and he also defines inalienable as: "In general when it is not possible to alienate, due to a natural obstacle or express precepts, whether conventional or legal… in the civil sphere.
+Things that are outside of commerce are inalienable and, in general, all those whose ownership cannot be transferred to another, except in the cases and with the formalities prescribed by the laws."
 CABANELLAS, Guillermo.
-Diccionario Enciclopédico de Derecho Usual, Editorial Heliasta S.R.L., 28th Edition, Argentina, 2003, p.366.
+Encyclopedic Dictionary of Usual Law, Editorial Heliasta S.R.L., 28th Edition, Argentina, 2003, p.
+366.

-Thus, inalienability is the impossibility of being the object of a contract transferring ownership, which comes to be the impossibility of alienation.
+Therefore, inalienability is the impossibility of being the object of a contract transferring ownership, which amounts to the impossibility of alienation.

-Therefore, it must be concluded that the Ley de Terrenos Baldíos ratified what was regulated by the 1888 decree law.
-Consequently, no contradiction arises between one and the other, so it could not be said that there was a tacit repeal of the previous norm.
-Take into account that the new provision in its Article 73 states: "Also repealed or reformed in the corresponding part are the laws enacted previously that deal with the same matters as this one, in everything in which this one opposes or contradicts them."
-Nor could one speak of tacit repeal due to an integral regulation of the matter, since the same norm indicates that those laws enacted previously that deal with the same matter are repealed, insofar as the new one opposes them, because as we said, there is no contradiction between the two.
-(The highlighting is ours).
+Consequently, it must be concluded that the Law of Vacant Lands ratified what was regulated by the decree-law of 1888.
+As a result, no contradiction arises between one and the other, for which reason it could not be said that there was an implied repeal of the previous provision.
+It should be taken into account that the new provision, in its Article 73, states "Laws previously enacted that deal with the same matters as this one are also hereby repealed or reformed in the corresponding part, in everything in which this one opposes or contradicts them."
+Nor could one speak of an implied repeal due to integral regulation of the matter, since the same provision indicates that those laws enacted previously that deal with the same matter are repealed, to the extent that the new one opposes them, for as we said there is no contradiction between both.
+(Our emphasis).

-In 1961, the Ley de Tierras y Colonización Law No. 2825 of October 14, 1961, was enacted, which is currently in force and which, among other purposes, seeks to contribute to the conservation and adequate use of the country's renewable natural resource reserves and to avoid the concentration of land in the hands of those who use it for speculation or exploitation to the detriment of the Nation's interests.
-It stipulates that lands in the hands of those interests must return to the State in the manner determined by the Constitution and the law.
-Specifically, its Article 7, insofar as relevant, provides:
+In 1961, the Law of Lands and Colonization, Law No. 2825 of October 14, 1961, was enacted, which is in force and which, among other purposes, seeks to contribute to the conservation and adequate use of the country's reserves of renewable natural resources and to prevent the concentration of lands in the hands of those who use them for speculation or exploitation to the detriment of the interests of the Nation.
+It stipulates that lands in the hands of such interests must return to the State in the manner determined by the Constitution and the law.
+Specifically, its Article 7 provides in what interests us:

-"Article 7.- As long as the State, by its own will or by indication of the Ministry of Agriculture or the Instituto de Tierras y Colonización, based on reasons of national convenience, does not determine the lands that must be maintained under its ownership, the following shall be considered inalienable and not susceptible to being acquired by claim or possession, except those that are under private ownership, with legitimate title:
+"Article 7.- As long as the State, by its own will or upon indication of the Ministry of Agriculture or the Institute of Lands and Colonization, taking into account reasons of national convenience, does not determine the lands that must be maintained under its domain, the following shall be considered inalienable and not susceptible to acquisition by claim or possession, except those that were under private domain, with legitimate title:

 (…)